4Geeks logo

 The front-end world is huge – you can specialize in anything you want, but there are some important concepts you need to know well in order to begin your specialization:

 • Rendering: This is the process of creating the HTML + CSS needed to display any data or information on the website.
-For example: rendering an employee is a process of showing an employee on your website.
+For example: rendering an employee is the process of showing an employee on your website.

 • Runtime: This is the timeline of your website from the moment it finishes loading up to the moment that the user exits.